Lithill/Plant-Planner/README.md

 ![Login Page](plantplanner/static/images/readme/sign_in.jpg)

-This is because it was decided early on that Bootstrap would be used in order to speed up the process.
-But at the time this decision was made, it wasn't understood that Bootstrap is a mobile-first framework.
+This is because it was decided early on that Bootstrap would be used to speed up the process.
+But at the time this decision was made, it was not understood that Bootstrap is a mobile-first framework.

 ![Add Plant Page](plantplanner/static/images/readme/add_plant.jpg)